AtsushiTanimoto/XClumpy/README.md

 # XClumpy
 ## Introduction
-XClumpy [(Tanimoto et al. 2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...877...95T/abstract) is an X-ray spectral model from the clumpy torus in an Active Galactic Nucleus, utilizing the Monte Carlo simulation for Astrophysics and Cosmology framework (MONACO: [Odaka et al. 2011](https://ui.adsabs.harvard.edu/abs/2011ApJ...740..103O/abstract)).
+XClumpy [(Tanimoto et al. 2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...877...95T/abstract) is an X-ray spectral model from the clumpy torus in an Active Galactic Nucleus, using the Monte Carlo simulation for Astrophysics and Cosmology framework (MONACO: [Odaka et al. 2011](https://ui.adsabs.harvard.edu/abs/2011ApJ...740..103O/abstract)).

 ## Torus Geometry
-The adopted geometry of the torus is the same as that in [Nenkova et al. (2008)](https://ui.adsabs.harvard.edu/abs/2008ApJ...685..160N/abstract), who assume a power-law distribution of clumps in the radial direction and a normal distribution in the elevation direction.
+The adopted geometry of the torus is the same as that in [Nenkova et al. (2008)](https://ui.adsabs.harvard.edu/abs/2008ApJ...685..160N/abstract), who assumes a power-law distribution of clumps in the radial direction and a normal distribution in the elevation direction.
 This enables us to directly compare the results obtained from the infrared and X-ray bands.
 See [Tanimoto et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...877...95T/abstract) for more details.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/20199124/100601931-96766180-3346-11eb-9f25-2f96b4a8671c.jpg">